Blender (software): Blender ID

 The Blender ID is a unified login for Blender software and service users, providing a login for Blender Studio, the Blender Store, the Blender Conference, Blender Network, Blender Development Fund, and the Blender Foundation Certified Trainer Program.

 Blender Open Data

 The Blender Open Data is a platform to collect, display, and query benchmark data produced by the Blender community with related Blender Benchmark software.

 Blender Network

-The Blender Network was an online platform to enable online professionals to conducts business with Blender and provide online support.
+The Blender Network was an online platform to enable online professionals to conduct business with Blender and provide online support.
 It was terminated on 31 March 2021.

 Blender Store

 A store to buy Blender merchandise, such as shirts, socks, beanies, etc.

+Blender Extensions

+Blender Extensions acts as the main repo for extensions, introduced in Blender 4.2, which include both addons and themes.
+Users can then install and update extensions right in Blender itself.

+Release history

+The following table lists notable developments during Blender's release history: green indicates the current version, yellow indicates currently supported versions, and red indicates versions that are no longer supported (though many later versions can still be used on modern systems).

+As of 2021, official releases of Blender for Microsoft Windows, macOS and Linux, as well as a port for FreeBSD, are available in 64-bit versions.
+Blender is available for Windows 8.1 and above, and Mac OS X 10.13 and above.

+Blender 2.80 was the last release that had a version for 32-bit systems (x86).
+Blender 2.76b was the last supported release for Windows XP, and version 2.63 was the last supported release for PowerPC.
+Blender 2.83 LTS and 2.92 were the last supported versions for Windows 7.
+Blender 4.5 LTS was the last version that support macOS Intel and COLLADA import/export, big endian platform and blendfiles.
+In 2013, Blender was released on Android as a demo, but has not been updated since.